 2. Align Your School’s Brand Identity with Your Audience’s Preferences

 Schools want their brand identity to set them apart, to reflect their strengths, values, and mission as a place of learning.
-In order to avoid generic or misguided messaging, the marketing team (and other key stakeholders) must first clearly define their institution’s positive attributes, and crucially, how those align with their target audiences’ aspirations, challenges, and educational preferences.
+In order to avoid generic or misguided messaging, the marketing team (and other key stakeholders) must first clearly define their institution’s positive attributes, and crucially, how those align with their target audience’s motivations, challenges, concerns and educational preferences.

 A good question is: How do I brand my school?
 You could start by making a list of your school’s 5-10 top attributes, and clarify how each one speaks to your audience’s goals and needs.
 These are the key messages you will use to guide every aspect of your marketing, working toward consistently targeted campaigns that both reflect your unique culture as a school, and the specific characteristics of your audience.
 Over time and with consistent effort, the attributes you’re emphasizing become synonymous with your name – they communicate your true purpose as an institution of learning.

 When your audience knows exactly what your school stands for, and feels that this mission aligns with their own goals and values, you’re well on your way to building trust and loyalty.

 Take the Academy of Learning Career College (AOLCC) for example.
-When I think of Stenberg, the words “inspiring,” “deeply supportive,” and “transformative” come to mind.
+When I think of AOLCC, the words “future-oriented,” “supportive,” and “transformative” come to mind.
 And this doesn’t happen by accident.
-The marketing team has worked hard to communicate key messages around student-centeredness, empowerment, and being an agent for positive change in the lives of students.
+The marketing team has worked hard to communicate key messages around personalized learning, opportunity, and being an agent for positive change in the lives of students.